yahiro07/snap-store/README.md

 `effect()` tracks the referred state changes in the callback and is automatically re-evaluated when the tracked values change.

-`computed()` is used for caching the computation result, returning the read-only signal.
+`computed()` is used for caching the computation result, returning a derived signal.
 It is re-evaluated when tracked values change.

 ## References
 - [valtio](https://github.com/pmndrs/valtio)
 - [@preact/signals-react](https://github.com/preactjs/signals)

-snap-store is highly influenced by these libraries.
+`snap-store` is highly influenced by these libraries.

 Compared to `valtio`, this library provides a similar design of global store but it doesn't use proxies.
 Also the mutations are applied by the methods not by assignment.